 A two-semester course offered for all students.
 The course is based on the District Curriculum Concepts that include the development of aesthetic perception skills, creative expression, fine arts heritage, and aesthetic discrimination.
 Instruction in the care and use of basic tools and equipment is included.
 This class meets the Fine Arts graduation requirement and the University of California Visual & Performing Arts “f” requirements.

-These are advanced level art courses for students who have passed the beginning level.
-They are a continuation of the basic skills with an emphasis on individual proficiency and a development of a personal portfolio in a specific area of interest.
+These are advanced-level art courses for students who have passed the beginning level.
+They are a continuation of the basic skills with an emphasis on individual proficiency and the development of a personal portfolio in a specific area of interest.
 Work outside of class is required.
 This course meets the University of California Visual & Performing Arts “f” and elective “g” requirements.

 3D Design 1/2

 This course is open to any student.
 The subject matter is related to the basic principles and elements of art, the historical background of art, and the care and uses of basic hand tools.
 Emphasis is upon the relation of materials to beauty and function.
 Projects in wood, clay, plaster of Paris, stone, copper enamels, mosaic materials, leather, and metal are selected.
 This course meets the University of California Visual & Performing Arts “f” requirement.